mj41/stai-bins/docs/aicmd.md

 The PID ensures unique file names when multiple aicmd processes run simultaneously.

-**Silent by Default**: AiCmd runs silently by default.
+**Silent by Default**: aicmd runs silently by default.
 All output is logged to files but not displayed on console unless `--verbose` flag is used.

 Log format:
 ```